broken-byte/evently/README.md

           to the console and see the strings at runtime, so the only other method to TRULY keep my secrets secure would be a Cloud solution where the environment had extra security features such as AWS permissions.
 Maybe on the next iteration of the project! :)

+## CI

+This project currently uses TravisCI, which is a free continous integration service for open source software :) Hence the travis.yml file.